nislab/gensync/include/CPISync/Benchmarks/README.md

 - `..._params.cpisync` the same as seen on the client side,
 - `..._observ.cpisync` the synchronization algorithm parameters and the synchronization performance metrics as seen on the server side,
-- `..._observ.cpisync` the same as seen on the client,
+- `..._observ.cpisync` the same as seen on the client.

 Each file name is prepended with a unique string.